niko314/Ludum-Dare-48_marble-roller/README.md

 This game was created completely from beginning in 48 hours for the 48 Ludum Dare.
 Theme: deeper and deeper

-You can find the installer for mac above.
+You can find the installer for mac and windows above.

 How to play:
 You are controlling a marble ball that rolls down.
 You can slow it down with s and jump with w.